 Welcome to the island's most entertaining, informative and personal look at Galveston Island's incredible history.

-Electric Theatre Radio Hour Host George Douglas Lee was born on the island, and is an expert on the history, culture and romance of Texas' Gulf Coast treasure.
+Host George Douglas Lee, BOI (born on the island) is an expert on the history, culture and romance of Texas' Gulf Coast treasure.

-You'll feel like you were there when Galveston was named the "isle of misfortune" after its discovery by a lost Spanish explorer named "cow head".
-Famous as a city of firsts, scene of the most deadly natural disaster in US history, Galveston is also famous for its eccentric characters and loony past.
+You'll feel like you were there when Galveston was named the "isle of misfortune" by a lost Spanish explorer named "cow head".
+A city of firsts, scene of the most deadly natural disaster in US history, and famous for eccentric characters and a loony past.

-Discover a parallel universe of comical twists as Lee takes you on a tour of Galveston, where the founders and heroes were con men, swindlers, crooks, nutcases and dreamers.
-You'll travel through time, from the beaches to the centuries-old mansions; to Victorian era downtown "Wall Street of the South", and see the diverse, even eccentric and beautiful architecture, port, historic churches, cemeteries and what remains of the wide-open "free state of Galveston".
-All the while hearing colorful stories, you'll see where it happened.
+Discover a parallel universe of comical twists, where the founders and heroes were con men, swindlers, crooks, nutcases and dreamers.
+Travel through time, from the beaches to the centuries-old mansions; to Victorian era downtown "Wall Street of the South", and see the diverse, even eccentric and beautiful architecture, port, historic churches, cemeteries and what remains of the wide-open "free state of Galveston".

 Individual rates are $25.00 per person, Group and hourly rates available.
-You can also have a seat in the G. Lee Gallery and watch Lee present the story with photos and watch "Perfect Storms: America's Deadliest Disaster", a 50 minute documentary about the 1900 Storm produced by Entertainment One for the History Channel.
-The documentary prominently features your tour guide, George Douglas Lee, and is shown internationally on the Smithsonian Channel.
+You can also have a seat in the G. Lee Gallery and watch "Perfect Storms: America's Deadliest Disaster", a 50 minute documentary about the 1900 Storm produced by Entertainment One.
+The documentary features your tour guide, George Douglas Lee, and is shown internationally on the Smithsonian Channel.